HelTecAutomation/HeltecDocs/en/source/cubecell/index.rst

 CubeCell
 ========

-We believe `CubeCell Series <https://heltec.org/cubecell>`__ is the best choice for LoRaWAN node applications, which provide following main
+We believe `the CubeCell Series <https://heltec.org/cubecell>`__ is the best choice for LoRaWAN node applications.
+The following are some of the key
 features:

--  Fully Arduino-Compatible;
+-  Fully compatible with the Arduino development environment;
--  Ultra low power design, best can reach 3.5uA in deep sleep mode (with RTC clock running);
+-  Based on an ultra low power design, attains 3.5uA in deep sleep mode, even with the RTC clock running;
--  Low-cost;
--  Integrated encryption algorithm, for example, a product based on CubeCell, if someone copied the firmware inside the flash and program into a clone hardware, it will not running;
+-  Low-cost despite its current state of the art technology;
+-  Integrated encryption algorithm protects your investment by rendering cloned firmware inoperative;
--  Use ASR650x, it's PSoC4000 and SX1262 inside one chip, makes
+-  Based on proven technology _-the new ASR650x, is a combination of the PSoC4000 and SX1262 inside a single chip,  reducing the overall size o something smaller than the competition;
-   application circuit has smaller size;

 -  Solar panel support;
 -  LoRaWAN protocol support;
 -  AT command support;